tree-ware/tree-ware.github.io/README.md

 # Introduction

-Software that uses trees as a fundamental unit of data.
+Tree-ware is software that uses trees as a fundamental unit of data.
 [It's trees all the way down](https://en.wikipedia.org/wiki/Turtles_all_the_way_down).

 [GitHub repositories](https://github.com/tree-ware).